Point Evaluation & The Need for RKHS

 \(f = \sum_i a_i K(\cdot, x_i)\), bilinearity forces

-of the chosen finite-sum representations of \(f\) and \(g\) — is established next.
+not depend on the chosen finite-sum representations of \(f\) and \(g\).

 For \(f = \sum_i a_i K(\cdot, x_i)\), direct computation gives